 c.
 Number of Directors.
-The number of board member positions on the Academy's Board of Directors shall be seven (7).
-The number of board member positions shall never be fewer than five (5) nor more than seven (7), as determined from time to time by the University Board.
-If the Academy Board fails to attain or maintain its full membership by making appropriate and timely nominations, the University Board or the CSO Director, may deem that failure an exigent condition.
+The number of board positions shall be seven (7), which may be reduced to five (5) or increased back to seven (7) if requested by the Academy and approved by the CSO Director.
+If the Academy Board fails to attain or maintain its full membership by making appropriate and timely nominations, the University Board or the CSO Director may deem that failure an exigent condition.